 How to Save Money on Airfare Costs

-Those are just six of the big factors that can impact flight prices, among many.
-While some of them are just unfortunate things that we can’t help as a traveler, there are at least some tips and tricks to get the best prices you can, even when airline tickets seem to be sky-high.
+Those are just six big factors that can impact flight prices.
+While some of them are unfortunate things that we can’t help as a traveler, there are at least some tips and tricks to get the best prices, even when airline tickets seem to be sky-high.

-Use Tools Like Skyscanner and Scott’s Cheap Flights to Find Cheap Fares
+Use Tools Like Skyscanner and Going.com to Find Cheap Fares

-First of all, there is power in numbers, and you’ll need to search as widely as possible to find that cheap flight you need.
+First, there is power in numbers, and you’ll need to search as widely as possible to find that cheap flight you need.
+Rather than searching airline websites, sets of dates one by one, and each destination one by one, make your life easier with a tool such as Skyscanner.

-We’ve done plenty of articles on Skyscanner and how it aggregates all of the above-mentioned flight details and puts them into one search to get you the best price.
-Save yourself literally hours in some cases by using this simple site.
+We’ve done plenty of articles on Skyscanner and how it aggregates all of the flight details mentioned above and puts them into one search to get you the best price.
+Save yourself hours in some cases by using this simple site.

-To save even more hours, sign up for Scott’s Cheap Flights to get alerts every time there are crazy deals departing your city.
+To save even more hours, sign up for Going.com (Formerly Scott’s Cheap Flights) to get alerts every time there are crazy deals departing your city.

 Consider Basic Economy Fares